lnnrtwttkhn/fair-teaching-proposal/_project-description.md

 1. Create a framework (in the form of a manual) for developing open educational resources (OER) in line with FAIR principles using {{< var links.quarto >}} and {{< var links.git >}}
 1. Implement the framework in a concrete course (for example, in a seminar) in winter semester 2025/25
 1. Offer training to teachers at University of Hamburg to implement the framework in their own teaching
-1. Evaluate the impact of the teaching framework using survey with teachers and students
+1. Evaluate the impact of the teaching framework using surveys and interviews with teachers and students
 :::

 In the proposed project, we will develop a framework for creating open educational resources (OER) in a transparent, reproducible fashion, in line with FAIR principles using the open-source software tools {{< var links.quarto >}} and {{< var links.git >}}.
-First, we will implement this framework in concrete teaching project during the winter semester 2024/25.
+First, we will develop the framework in the form of a manual with concrete recommendations and templates to implement FAIR and reproducible teaching using Quarto and Git.
-Next, we will implement this framework in a concrete teaching project (for example, a seminar).
+Next, we will implement this framework in a concrete teaching project (for example, a seminar) during the winter semester 2024/25.
-In addition, we will offer lecturers at the home institution (Institute of Psychology at University of Hamburg) with opportunities to learn about both Quarto and Git, with a specific focus on creating open educational resources.
+In addition, we will offer lecturers to teaching research staff at the home institution (Institute of Psychology at University of Hamburg) with opportunities to learn about both Quarto and Git, with a specific focus on creating open educational resources (for example, websites, presentations and online surveys).
 This will allow lecturers to implement this approach in their own teaching.
-Finally, we will document and evaluate the approach, also collecting feedback from both students and teachers.
+Finally, we will document and evaluate the approach, also collecting feedback from both students and teachers via online survey and structured interviews.
 This documentation will result in a set of concrete recommendations in the implementation of FAIR and reproducible teaching materials for reuse by other teachers, lecturers and research institutions.

 Our approach will rely on two technical tools: {{< var links.quarto >}} and {{< var links.git >}}.